Happy Easter! We're celebrating with these super cute, unfussy strawberry shortcakes!

 To start, we're going to thin slice and prepare a pint of strawberries (PS: This is a great place to use up ugly, overripe strawberries and no one will be any the wiser!)
-Depending on how sweet your strawberries are, just add 2-4 tbsp sugar, mix 'em up, and let 'em sit while you whip together the shortcake.
+Depending on how sweet your strawberries are, just add 2-4 tablespoon sugar, mix 'em up, and let 'em sit while you whip together the shortcake.

 This shortcake is super easy.
 I went with a sweetened up, lemon-free variation of our scone recipe.
 When you roll out the dough, keep it nice and thick for fluffy, towering stacks of shortcake.

 Once the strawberries have released their juices and softened up, you can blend about ⅓ to ½ of the strawberries.
 I like to mix some of the sweet blended strawberries into the coconut whip, but that's totally optional!

 Now on to the assembly!
 Use 3 half "biscuits" for each serving of shortcake.
 Now for the layers!
 Start with a layer of shortcake, top with a spoonful of strawberries, top with a dollop of coconut whip, and repeat.
 Finish with a final layer of shortcake (preferably a top, not a bottom) a dollop of whip and a slice of strawberry.
 Got any fresh mint on hand?
 Add a sprig for a showstopping dessert presentation.
 Enjoy!Print